-The Child Check is based on the so-called The Hague Protocol.
+The child check is based on The Hague Protocol.

-The aim of this study is to assess whether this protocol for screening adults presenting for care in the Emergency Department can identify children at high risk for maltreatment.
-A before and after study was conducted at 9 EDs in 3 regions in the Netherlands (one intervention region and 2 control regions).
-During the period January 2006 to November 2007, prior to the introduction of the Hague protocol, from a total of 385,626 patients attending the ED in the intervention region 4 parents (1 per 100,000) were referred to the RCCAN.
+The aim of this study is to assess whether this protocol for screening adults presenting for at an emergency department can identify children at high risk for maltreatment.
+A before and after study was conducted at nine emergency departments in three Dutch regions (one intervention region and two control regions).
+From January 2006 to November 2007, prior to the introduction of The Hague Protocol, four parents from a total of 385,626 ED patients in the intervention region (1 per 100,000) were referred to the RCCAN.

 The protocol has a high positive predictive value of 91% and can substantially increase the detection rate of child abuse in an ED setting.
 Parental characteristics are strong predictors of child abuse.
 Implementing guidelines to detect child abuse based on parental characteristics of parents attending the adult section of the ED can increase the detection rate of child abuse and neglect allowing appropriate aid to be initiated for these families.